 Find answers to common questions about the significantly enhanced RYS standards in these FAQs and on the New RYS Standards page.
-To simplify your search, type Ctrl+F for PC or Cmd+F for Mac and type the keyword(s) you want to find.

 •When do I need to update my syllabus to meet the new 200-hour standards?
-Show
+Show less

 If you are currently an active RYS, you have one year from your 2020 renewal date to submit your updated syllabus, or curriculum.
 For example, if your renewal date is May 1, you may renew under current RYS 200 standards in 2020 but must update your curriculum to the new standards by May 1, 2021.